 Name: Orlando Lara

-"This kid has a chance to be special," former Padres minor league field coordinator and current major league scout Bill Bryk said.
-"He has great belief in himself.
+"This kid has a chance to be special," Padres' minor league field coordinator Bill Bryk said.
+"He has a great belief in himself.
 He has pitchability, a good fastball, some deception, even though it may only read 90 on the gun it plays higher because it plays higher.
 A very good changeup and improving curveball."

 He offers some good deception but will leave some of his pitches up in the zone.
 Lara must be cognizant of working down in the zone as his pitches tend to have more side-to-side movement than down, meaning he can catch the meaty part of the plate with an ill-timed pitch.

 When asked who had the best changeup of all the pitchers he caught last season, catcher Clint Naylor didn't hesitate in simply stating, "Orlando Lara."

 "Lara is a great left-hander with a great changeup and good curveball and fastball," said former Padres catching prospect Luany Sanchez who saw him in Eugene last year.
 "He has fastball command."

 "I think this guy has a chance to be – we lost Soria but I talked to scouts at the winter meetings who said they would rather have Orlando Lara," Bryk added.

 Lara is currently 0-2 with a 5.32 ERA in the Midwest League.
 Over his first four starts, spanning 15.2 innings, the lefty had allowed 25 hits and walked five while striking out 16.
 His last outing went 6.1 innings with no runs allowed on three hits.